perfectZh/uinet/README.md

 #### Test
-Activate the conda environment and run the script pytracking/run_webcam.py to run ATOM using the webcam input.
+Activate the conda environment and run the script pytracking/run_webcam.py to run using the webcam input.
 ```bash
 conda activate uinet
 cd uinet